Monday to Friday 9am - 12.30pm - 2pm - 7pm

 - The various metals contained in this powder are extracted and sorted by fire or chemistry.

-When recycling batteries, a number of safety precautions must be taken.
+When recycling a battery, a number of safety measures must be taken.
 Most of these components are highly flammable and toxic.

-Recycling plants use two different methods to extract and sort metals.
+There are two different methods used by recycling plants to extract and sort metals.

-- Pyrometallurgy: This method separates metals by condensation.
-Lithium battery scrap is fed into a furnace.
-Three products emerge:
+- Pyrometallurgy: This method separates the metals by condensation.
+Lithium battery waste is fed into a furnace.
+This produces three products:

 - dairy products